 "Even with a roof over their heads, many of these families are just a health emergency, car breakdown, or job loss away from being back on the street," says Gulf Coast’s Jon Thaxton.
 Almost half of the 20 families that participated in the first Financial Sustainability class previously came through the emergency family shelter system created through Gulf Coast’s homelessness initiative.

-Gulf Coast and UWS aim to serve a total of 180 families over the next three years through the initiative.
+Gulf Coast and the United Way aim to serve a total of 180 families over three years through this initiative.
 The program’s scalability means that success could lead to even greater numbers.
-"Research that Gulf Coast commissioned last fall shows that a quarter of Sarasota County households are paying more than they can afford for housing - with many paying over half of their income," Thaxton says.